pranay1610/HPC_final/exercise2/README.md

 The `MPI_Wtime()` function is used to measure the execution time of the computation, ensuring accurate timing in a parallel environment.

+## Final Report
+The report can be found in NARSIPURAM_EX2c_report.pdf.

 ## Directory Structure
 ```
 HPC_final/